 A black eye usually results from a head or facial injury that produces bleeding beneath the skin.
-Blood seeps into the surrounding tissue when the small blood vessels beneath the skin, known as capillaries, rupture.
-This is what produces the bruising or discoloration.
+Blood seeps into the surrounding tissue when the small blood vessels beneath the skin (capillaries) rupture.
+This is what produces the bruising and discoloration.

 Although most black eyes aren’t significant, they can occasionally signal a medical emergency, such as a skull fracture or fractured facial bones.

 Blood that collects under the eyes due to a fracture in the base of the skull is referred to as ‘raccoon eyes.’